depsterr/suckless-forks/dwm-6.2/README.md

 * centered master floating has floating middle window even with just one window open

 * hides bar on fullscreen

+* starts all video in fake fullscreen and lets user specify fullscreen themselfs

 * floating layout removed (it's just in the way when scrolling)